 For a quick nightcap we headed back to the William Vale.
 They have an extremely popular rooftop bar that has a long line to wait for the dedicated elevator to go up to it.
 If you are a guest of the hotel, your key card in the regular elevator will allow you to go straight to the Westlight rooftop bar.
 And wait in line to get a drink and have a screaming conversation with your party that no one can hear anyone else.
 We had a drink at the bar in the hotel’s restaurant Leuca.
 It was calm, with attentive bar staff, and conducive to a conversation.

 We returned to Leuca for brunch the next day before heading to Bushwick to check out the new pad.
 Many fewer thousand- dollar Bugaboo strollers, but still a neighborhood feel with lots of kids around.
 Bushwick is grittier than Williamsburg with more gang tags and less art graffiti, fewer shops and a lot more bars.
 And so much weed.
 A gentleman on a stoop rolled a blunt the size of which I’ve never seen outside of a Cheech and Chong movie.
 It’s hard as a parent because I want to protect my kids, but I also want my kids to be independent and follow their dreams, even into Bushwick.
-I doublechecked that she still had her pepper spray and I made peace with the fact that I lived in some let’s say more colorful areas and had never had any problems—unlike the multiple property crimes we’ve endured since moving into an affluent suburb.
+I doublechecked that she still had her pepper spray and I made peace with the fact that I lived in (and grew up in) less Pinteresting areas and had never had any problems—unlike the multiple property crimes we’ve endured since moving into an affluent suburb.

 After bidding our daughter farewell, after all, tickets to see Springsteen on Broadway are expensive as hell, we headed over to watch one of the best shows we have ever seen.
 For over two hours, the Boss told stories, jokes, and accompanied himself on the piano, guitar, and harmonica to soulful renditions of some of his greatest songs.
 I knew he could sing and play, but I was astounded by how well he could draw in his audience and make the theatre as intimate as talking around a kitchen table.
 For me, I was sometimes torn between whether I should act like I’m at the theatre or like I’m at a Springsteen concert.
 Judging by the forlorn “Bruce” calls and sporadic clapping in time, I wasn’t alone.
 But, man, it was awesome.
 At the end, he apologized because his wife Patty Scialfa, who usually comes out to play with him, had flown out to do mom stuff and reminded us that, “there is no understudy for the wife.”
 When the house lights were brought up so the audience could take photos, he went ahead and gave us an encore as amends (like anyone could be mad at the Boss after a show like that!)